o3de/o3de.org/content/docs/userguide/cloud-canvas-resource-manager-in-depth.md

+description: ' Learn how to use &cloud; Resource Manager effectively when programming your cloud-connected game project. '
+slug: cloud-canvas-resource-manager-in-depth
+title: Resource Manager in Depth
+---
 # Resource Manager in Depth<a name="cloud-canvas-resource-manager-in-depth"></a>

 The effective use of Cloud Canvas Resource Manager is key to the success of any cloud\-connected game project\.
 This section provides in\-depth information for software engineers\.